-It has been argued that "the main challenge confronting the Spanish economy in the short run will be competition from the central and eastern European countries after the enlargement of the European Union."
-The major source of concern is due to the fact that these countries especialize in labor-intensive and low-to-medium technology products (such as machinery, electrical equipment, textile goods and automobiles), sectors that make up a large proportion of Portuguese and Spanish trade (i.e., 7.4 percent, 7.3 percent, 4.5 percent and 20 percent, respectively, of total Spanish exports to the EU-15), and in which competitiveness via prices is of particular importance.
-At the same time, in the central and eastern European countries labor costs are between 20 percent and 60 percent lower than those of the EU.
-Therefore, there is the possibility that enlargement could lead to a loss of market share for Iberian products in the countries of the EU (which is the market for 70 percent of Spanish exports).
+countries specialize in labor-intensive and low-to-medium technology products (such as machinery, electrical equipment, textile goods and automobiles), sectors that make up a large proportion of Portuguese and Spanish trade (i.e., 7.4%, 7.3%, 4.5% and 20%, respectively, of total Spanish exports to the EU-15), and in which competitiveness via prices is of particular importance.
+At the same time, in the central and eastern European countries, labor costs are between 20% and 60% lower than those of the European Union.
+Therefore, there is the possibility that enlargement could lead to a loss of market share for Iberian products in the countries of the EU (which is the market for 70% of Spanish exports).
 However, according to Sebastián (2001) a detailed analysis suggests that a negative outcome is not warranted.
 First, the EU has signed bilateral agreements with each of these countries since the beginning of the 1990s to liberalize trade (except for agricultural goods).
-This development has resulted in a significant increase of exports to the EU from these countries (an average of 12 percent, between 1989-99).
-Despite this increase of imports from central and Eastern Europe, Sebastián points out that "Spanish exports to Europe expanded at a robust 13.4 percent average annual rate over this period."
-Second, the composition of EU imports from the new candidate countries and from Southern European countries is similar to the import structure from other developing countries.
-Third, these countries compete in market segments of different quality as reflected by differences in unit values (export prices).
+This development has resulted in a significant increase of exports to the EU from these countries (an average of 12%, during the period 1989-1999).
+Despite this increase of imports from central and Eastern Europe, Sebastián points out that "Spanish exports to Europe expanded at a robust 13.4% average annual rate over this period."
+Second, the composition of EU imports from the new candidate countries and from southern European countries is similar to the import structure from other developing countries.
+Third, these countries compete in market segments of a different quality as reflected by differences in unit values (export prices).
 Therefore, the direct impact on Portuguese and Spanish exports to third markets resulting from EU enlargement is likely to be modest.
-Finally, Sebastián points out that "the competitiveness of Spanish products could be bolstered in the short run as a result of real exchange rate appreciation of the currencies of aspirant countries, caused by higher rates of inflation while nominal convergence consolidates, and in the medium term, because of the reduction of wage differentials as real convergence progresses."27
+Finally, Sebastián points out that "the competitiveness of Spanish products could be bolstered in the short run as a result of real exchange rate appreciation of the currencies of aspirant countries, caused by higher rates of inflation while nominal convergence consolidates, and in the medium term, because of the reduction of wage differentials as real convergence progresses."
+28